qatent/website/content/pricing/_index.md

 #     link: "mailto:qatent@inria.fr"

 professional:
-  name: "Professional Plan"
+  name: "Standard Plan"
-  price: "free"
+  price: "899€"
-  price_per: "1 invention"
+  price_per: "excl. tax"
   info: "Best For Professionals"
   services:
-    - "15 minutes claim drafting assistance"
-    - "Discover how **qatent** technology can assist your patent drafting process"
-    - "Take home some new terms, structures, and ideas for the description of your invention"
+    - "One generation of a patent application from your patent claims (from 20 to 35 pages)"
+    - "You can iterate modulo 50 words in Claim 1, i.e. generate multiple times with different settings: you obtain your patent application"
+    - "You can file the patent application before Patent Offices"
+    - "X"

   button:
     enable: true